-Obviously the physical footprint of the TV increases to make room for this added screen real estate, but it’s not a uniform figure as price and brand differences will change everything from how thin the screen is to how thick the bezels around the panel are.
+Obviously, the physical footprint of the TV increases to make room for this added screen real estate.
+Still, it’s not a uniform figure, as price and brand differences will change everything from how thin the screen is to how thick the bezels around the panel are.

 The best way to check this is to visit the manufacturer’s site and look up the physical dimensions — and don’t forget to check the weight to ensure that your TV stand can handle the strain.